PaloAltoNetworks/pan.dev/products/splunk/docs/dashboards.md

 ###### Prioritize Investigations

-Most organizations get more incidents than can feasably be investigated so prioritization is crucial.
+Most organizations get more incidents than can feasibly be investigated so prioritization is crucial.
 The incident feed offers methods to prioritize incidents by severity, action taken, and AutoFocus tag.
 An incident tagged by AutoFocus threat intelligence is a critical attack from a known threat actor, campaign, or malware family.
 Incidents with an AutoFocus tag should be investigated.

 ###### Take Action